StatMixedML/StatMixedML/README.md

 ## 💬 Ask me anything about ...

-The above-mentioned topics.
-But I am more than open to an exchange on other interesting topics as well.
+The above-mentioned areas of interest.
+But I am also more than open for an exchange on other interesting topics.

 <br />